 The word counter

 This writer sees writing compositions as a chore.
-He repeats the same ideas again and uses the same type of sentence structures, often repeating the same ideas in different ways.
+He repeats the same ideas and uses the same type of sentence structures, often repeating the same ideas differently.
 This is done so that he can fulfill the required number of words and be free of this task.
-This is evident when you see the student counting words after writing a simple sentence and ending his composition abruptly.
+This is evident when the student counts words after writing a simple sentence and ending his composition abruptly.

 The grammar offender

 This writer has a higher liking for the language and may write with many good ideas.
-However, his tenses are all over the place and his punctuation a shame.
+However, his tenses are all over the place, and he makes many punctuation and spelling mistakes.
+This will affect the plot and cost him his overall marks.

-When I identify the type of writer sitting before me, I usually begin by discussing about his favourite books.
-Even if his favourites are comic books, every story has a plot and characters.
-We discuss the plots and characters that he loves and then we try to map out a composition question by using a story template.
+When we identify the type of writer sitting before us, we begin by discussing his or her favourite books.
+Even if the student’s favourites are comic books, every story has a plot and characters.
+We discuss the plots and characters that they love and then we try to map out a composition question by using a story template.

 We use this discussion method at every lesson so that the writer develops the habit of ‘thinking’ and ‘planning’ before jumping into writing.
 This also reduces over-complicated plots and characters.

 Writing techniques come next and this is a vast area.
-I never force my students to choose writing techniques but help them develop a style that they like.
+We encourage our students to choose writing techniques and help them develop a style that they like.
 For the older writers who have already developed their style, we refine it by adding new techniques.
+However, the three techniques that we emphasise every time our upper primary students (Primary 4-6) write a composition are :

-The opening and closing of a story is essential in attracting the reader’s (examiner’s) interest.
+The opening and closing of a story are essential in attracting the reader’s (examiner’s) interest.
 Direct speech or a dramatic opening can set the pace for a story.

 For example,